What Is Considered Low Income in Michigan? 2026 Senior Guide

 What is considered low income in Michigan in 2025?

-Low income definitions in Michigan follow a multi-tiered system based on federal guidelines, state requirements, and regional economic factors.
-These classifications determine eligibility for various assistance programs that help seniors maintain their quality of life despite limited resources.
+Michigan uses a multi-tiered system to define low income based on federal guidelines, state rules, and regional costs.
+These classifications determine who qualifies for assistance programs.

 Federal poverty guidelines vs. state definitions

-Michigan’s state programs often use different income classifications that go beyond the federal poverty guidelines.
-The state categorizes households into three income levels:
+Michigan's programs often use different income categories beyond the federal baseline.
+The state identifies three income levels based on Area Median Income (AMI):

-- Extremely low income: Households earning no more than 30% of the Area Median Income (AMI)
+- Extremely low income: no more than 30% of the Area Median Income

 Income thresholds by household size

-Income limits vary significantly based on household size and the specific program.
-Here are the 2025 low income thresholds for key programs in Michigan:
+Income limits vary by household size and program.
+Here are the 2025 thresholds for key programs in Michigan:

 | Household Size | 100% FPL | 138% FPL (Medicaid) | 200% FPL |